-Positive (yellow) and negative (green) leads run from the battery buss bar to under the center roof sheet.
-Just in front of the rear roof vent on 27-ft. front bed, 30-ft. models, and 31-ft. models.
+Positive (Yellow) and Negative (Green) leads run from the battery buss bar to under the center roof sheet, just in front of the rear roof vent in your unit.

 The battery buss bar is located on the front end shell inside skin, next to the battery compartment.
 Front bed models have the bar located under the front bed.
 Battery cables will run to this bar.